LeoShijiaGuo/11A2-React--Todo.List_Fullstack-Database/README.md

 ## Database Configuration

 1. **Environment File**: Add a `.env` file to link your app to a database.
+   - Inside '/todo-backend/'
+   - create a new file name '.env' (it has no name, the extension is '.env') using txt
+   - Put MONGODB_URI= your mongodb uri
    - **MongoDB Connection**: Include your MongoDB connect string.
 If unsure how to do this, refer to the "MongoDB connect" video for guidance.

 ## Installing Dependencies